google/ExoPlayer/README.md

 adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

-This fork implements metadata parsing for OGG files.
-It contains a bit of a breaking change, as I renamed the `metadata.flac` module to `metadata.xiph` to reflect it's new nature.

 ## Documentation

 * The [developer guide][] provides a wealth of information.